casualwriter/casualwriter.github.io/powerchrome/index.md

 h2, h3 { color:skyblue!important }
 </style>

-## PowerChrome for HTML/javascript application
+## PowerChrome for HTML/JavaScript application

-PowerChrome is a powerful and portable web browser that uses the Chromium engine to enable fast and easy development of desktop applications using HTML and JavaScript.
+PowerChrome is a portable chromium-base web browser to enable fast and easy development of desktop applications using HTML and JavaScript.

 With PowerChrome, you can quickly and easily write and run your own desktop applications, providing a seamless user experience for your users.

+### Motivation

+HTML is great for UI, and JavaScript is awesome for coding.
+However, developing web-base program for desktop is somehow frustrated experience as web browser revoke all accessibility of local resources.
+End-user will not understand why your program cannot access printer, open a file, run another program or access database.
+You are hacking problems with hands and legs tied up.

+I had longed for a web browser which has DB connectivity and OS accessibility, so that can coding JavaScript/HTML/CSS application like Electron. so thankful that have chance to make one.

+### JavaScript Interface

 PowerChrome provides a natural approach to HTML and JavaScript application development.
 It allows HTML pages to access the window shell, file system, and database, and provides